• OUR LADY of CZĘSTOCHOWA: st Sigismund parish church, Słomczyn, Poland; source: own collectionOUR LADY of CZĘSTOCHOWA

 details of death

-After German and Russian invasion of Poland in 09.1939 and start of the World War II member of Polish resistance Armed Struggle Union ZWZ army (part of Polish Clandestine State).
+After German and Russian invasion of Poland in 09.1939 and start of the World War II, after start of German occupation, member of Polish resistance Armed Struggle Union ZWZ army (part of Polish Clandestine State).

-Finally prob. on 19.01.1942 transported to KL Auschwitz concentration camp and there murdered (after passing formal death sentence).
+Finally on 19.01.1942 transported to KL Auschwitz concentration camp and there murdered (according to some sources after receiving formal death sentence).

 prisoner camp's numbers